mittwald/cli/CONTRIBUTING.md

 - `withOrganizationId`
 - `withServerId`
 - `withAppInstallationId`
-- possible more to come
+- possibly more to come

 Using these functions typically requires providing an argument or a flag to the respective command that can be used to specify the respective context ID, when it can not be retrieved by any other means: